srobotta/moodle-net-prototype/deploy_dev.md

 the setup MoodleNet for a [development](docker_setup_dev.md) and the [production](docker_setup.md) environment.
 From the production we use all setup that is not the MoodleNet code.
-The MoodleNet code needs to be the changeset that is in our repo and not coming from the npm public repo.
+The MoodleNet code needs to be the changeset that is in our repo and not coming from the public npm repository.

+### General Setup

 On the server I placed the code of MoodleNet into a directory called `moodlenet-dev`.
 However, this is a symbolic link to the actual release.
 When a deployment is done the code is copied into a new directory containing the release number.
 The symbolic link of `moodlenet-dev` is then adjusted to the new release dir.

+The node server needs to be started with `npm run dev-start-backend my-dev` and not like in production with `npm start`.

 ### Start/Stop script for systemd

 For some reason with the systemd script the MoodleNet service couldn't be reliably restarted (in conjunction with the dev environment - it works in the production environment.
-Therefore, I went another way to run npm myself with `nuhup npm run dev-start-backend my-dev &`.
+Therefore, I went another way to run npm myself with `nohup npm run dev-start-backend my-dev &`.
 This can also be executed in a terminal and then closing the connection and the service is running further.